millerk22/emc2-labs/EMC2-Labs-Fall/lab10.rst

 >>> from sympy import factor_list, symbols, Poly
 >>> x = symbols('x')

-Then you can get a list of factors of a polynomial by running code like
+Then you can get a list of factors of a polynomial by running:

 >>> factor_list(x**10-1)[1]
 [(x - 1, 1),